Hans Wiegel

-For the 1981 general election, Wiegel again served as lead candidate, but the following cabinet formation resulted in a coalition between the Christian Democrats and the Labour Party, and Weigel returned to the House of Representatives as parliamentary leader on 25 August 1981.
+For the 1981 general election, Wiegel again served as lead candidate, but the following cabinet formation resulted in a coalition between the Christian Democrats and the Labour Party, and Wiegel returned to the House of Representatives as parliamentary leader on 25 August 1981.
 In April 1982, Wiegel unexpectedly announced he was stepping down as leader following his nomination as the next Queen's Commissioner of Friesland and endorsed "rising star" Ed Nijpels as his successor.
 He served as Queen's Commissioner from 16 June 1982 until 1 February 1994.
 Wiegel also became active in the private and public sectors as a corporate and non-profit director, served on several state commissions and councils on behalf of the government, and worked as a trade association executive serving as chairman of the Dutch Brewers Association from August 1984 until November 2012, the Dutch Healthcare Insurance Association from February 1994 until February 2012 and the Dutch Travel Companies Association from May 1994 until June 1995 and as vice chairman of the employers' organisation VNO-NCW from May 2008 until February 2012.
 Wiegel continued to be active in politics and was elected to the Senate after the 1995 Senate election, taking office on 13 June 1995.
 In March 2000, Wiegel unexpectedly announced his retirement and resigned from the Senate on 1 April 2000.